RyanSnodgrass/kevy_additive_function_with_primes/research_paper.md

 >- PaaS is the set of tools and services designed to make coding and deploying those applications quick and efficient
 >- IaaS is the hardware and software that powers it all – servers, storage, networks, operating systems

 All these services are running over the internet, or the "cloud."
+With so many cloud apps, having them play nice with each other is often time consuming and costly.
+Kevy provides a pre-built integration between all of a client's favorite cloud based applications that takes data from one application and turns it into something usable for the other application.
 Kevy comes in underneath the SaaS layer, but, between the PaaS.
-Kevy actually provides a great video that explains this on their ['Meet Kevy'](http://kevy.com/resources#videos) video.
+Kevy provides a great introduction to this on their ['Meet Kevy'](http://kevy.com/resources#videos) video.

 Who Are Kevy's Competitors And How Do They Differentiate?
 --------

 Currently there are a handful of mammoth services with large budgets and many integrations.
 The bigger ones are made by well known names like Dell, Microsoft, and Amazon.
 There are many players in the cloud integration market.
-Wikipedia has a list of popular integration platforms totaling 29 different providers.
-Kevy was not listed.
+Wikipedia has a [list](http://en.wikipedia.org/wiki/Cloud-based_integration#Significant_Players) of popular integration platforms totaling 29 different providers.
+(Kevy was not listed.)

 ####MuleSoft
 One of the big names in cloud integration.
 Mulesoft is different by being a small company under 500 that delivers on SaaS, PaaS, and iPaaS.
 They have many vendors and break them down into those categories.